 This amendment to the Second Amended and Restated Certificate of Formation has been approved in the manner required by the TBOC and by the governing documents of the Corporation.

-IN WITNESS WHEREOF, the Corporation has, subject to the penalties imposed by law for the submission of a materially false or fraudulent instrument, caused this Certificate of Amendment to be signed by a duly authorized officer as of this \\\\\ day of \\\\\\, 2018.
+, 1 as, subject to the penalties imposed by law for the nent, caused this Certificate of Amendment to be signed b ov a

+duly authorized officer as of this day of ,

 TRIUMPH BANCORP, INC.

+Ву:

+Name:

+Title: